Razielhell/Meta-Generation/README.md

   <tr>
     <th>Art(This subdirectory contains all of the project's art assets)</th>
     <th>Audio(This subdirectory contains all of the project's audio assets)(</th>
-    <th>Prefabs(This subdirectory contains all of the project's prefabs,which are reusable game objects that can be used to quickly add functionality to a scene)</th>
+    <th>Prefabs(This subdirectory contains all of the project's prefabs,
+which are reusable game objects that can be used to quickly add functionality to a scene)</th>
 	<th>Scripts(This subdirectory contains all of the project's scripts, which are used to define the game's logic and functionality) </th>
 	<th>Resources(This directory contains miscellaneous resources that do not fit into any of the other directories, such as fonts, sprites, or configuration files) </th>
 	<th>Scenes(This directory contains all of the project's scenes, which are the individual levels or screens that make up the game) </th>